lopezelpesado/pre-apprenticeship-learning/week-2/execute-program-learnings.md

 - `flat` often goes with `map`
 - We can use `flatMap` instead
 - `flat` and `flatMap` return a new array leaving the original untouched

+## 1/7/21

+### Modern JavaScript: Review

+#### Basic object destructuring

+- We can destructure objects like arrays
+- We can destructure a getter key which will assign the result of the function to the variable
+- `...` can be used to return the rest of the keys in a new object

+#### Shorthand methods

+- Object keys can be functions
+- These functions can reference the object's properties with `this.property`

+### Modern JavaScript: Places where destructuring is allowed

+- Destructuring works in function definitions in the same way it works elsewhere
+- You can destructure an object or array into a single variable to be used in a function
+- You can also use destructuring in for of loops
+- Can be used in `catch` block (I don't know what that is right now though)

+### Modern JavaScript: Bind

+- `this` refers to the object which a function belongs to
+- Scoping rules for `this` in JS are tricky
+- Sometimes we want to force `this` to mean something specific
+- We can do this with `bind`
+- `bind` is a method we can call on functions to create a new function where `this` is bound to a specific value, `someFunction.bind(newThis)`
+- `bind` should be used sparingly and should be used as a last resort
+- Usually there is a better method to deal with a scoping problem

+## 2/7/21

+### JavaScript Arrays: Review

+####